jetbrains-academy/kotlin-onboarding-object-oriented-programming/BraveNewWorld/alias/task.md

 - it must have two fields in the primary constructor: `id` with `Identifier` type to identify each team and `points` with `Int` type to store the number of points in the game.
 For `points` set the default value `0`.
 - is must have an additional field `name`, that initializes automatically as `"Team#${id + 1}"` and will be shown in the leaderboard.

+___

+### Task

+The package `jetbrains.kotlin.course.alias.team` already contains the regular class `TeamService`.
+It is responsible for the game logic for the teams.
+In this task you need to implement several things to make the game alive:

+- add a field `identifierFactory` with the type `IdentifierFactory` to generate identifiers for each team.
+Don't forget to add the default value for it (just create a new instance of the `IdentifierFactory` class).
+- add a companion object into the `TeamService` class and declare the `teamsStorage` variable to store all previous teams.
+The type of the storage should be the `MutableMap` of `Identifier` to `Team`.
+Don't forget to init it via an empty map.
+- implement the `generateTeamsForOneRound` method.
+The method must generate the teams list and also store all of them into the `teamsStorage` map.
+We need it to save the games results for the leaderboard.